sih3rron/workshop_flow_slackapp/README.md

 * Set permissions to "boards:read" + "boards:write"
 * Click "Install app and get OAuth token" - this will generate an API Authentication token that you can then assign to your `.env` file.

+In order for the app to work (i.e. grab a board and duplicate it ) there will need to be at least a single board created in your account.

+If you have multiple "template" boards in your account, then you can modify the Environment variable `MIRO_SEARCH_QUERY` to contain a keyword that will identify a specific subset of boards.
+If you leave `MIRO_SEARCH_QUERY` empty, then the API will bring back every available board.
+This isn't recommended for organisations with more than a hundred boards.

 ## Running the repo